 Directors' fees are determined by the shareholders at general meetings.
-The 2009 AGM resolved that directors' fees shall be payable in the amount of SEK 250,000 to the Chair of the Board and SEK 100,000 to each of the other directors.
-The AGM also resolved that an additional fee of not more than SEK 500,000 shall be payable under special circumstances to a director who, pursuant to a Board decision, shall work with financial matters, the listing on NASDAQ OMX Small Cap, contract negotiations, and other strategic matters.
-In 2009, the Board decided in favor of an additional fee of SEK 86,000 for the Chair of the Board.
+The 2010 AGM resolved that directors' fees shall be payable in the amount of SEK 250,000 to the Chair of the Board and SEK 100,000 to each of the other directors.
+The AGM also resolved that an additional fee of not more than SEK 500,000 shall be payable under special circumstances to a director who, pursuant to a Board decision, shall work with financial matters, matters regarding preparation for and listing on NASDAQ OMX Small Cap, contract negotiations, and other strategic matters.
+The Board decided in favor of an additional fee of SEK 150,000 for the Chair of the Board for work at the beginning of 2010 in accordance with the decision of the 2009 AGM on additional fees.
+The Board has also decided on an additional fee for the Chair and one other member of the Board for subsequent work of SEK 256,000 in accordance with the decision of the 2010 AGM on additional fees.
 No additional fees are payable to members of the Audit Committee or the Compensation Committee.

-Directors' fees are described in more detail in Note 11 of the 2009 Annual Report.
+Directors' fees are described in more detail in Note 11 of the 2010 Annual Report.